scharm-to-charm/cutflow/README.md

 will run the cutflow over these root files and print a summary.

-The executable expects several extra files in the run directory:
+The executable expects several extra files in the run directory (it's probably easiest to sotflink them to the appropriate files):

  - `grl.xml`: good runs list (only used with data)
  - `cdi.root`: b-tagging calibration file.
 For JetFitterCharm it should be `2013-Winter-rel17.2.1.4_MC12-83.root`